 CCDC's goal is to maintain a safe environment free of sexual harassment, gender-based harassment and sexual violence (which may include stalking and dating, domestic and intimate partner violence in certain circumstances).
-To further that goal, all employees of CCDC are either required or encouraged to report incidents of sexual harassment, gender-based harassment or sexual violence when they become aware of those incidents to the Operation Director.
+All employees of CCDC are either required or encouraged to report incidents of sexual harassment, gender-based harassment or sexual violence when they become aware of those incidents to the Operation Director.